Alexander-901/WHSTechNotes/journal.md

 # December 15, 2025
 Prompt: What are your plans for the Winter Break?
 TO LIVE!
 TO NOT BE CONFINED TO SCHOOL AND DO WHAT I WANT TO DO.
 I WANT TO BE FREE FROM THIS DREAD OF SCHOOL THAT I FEEL.
 FREEDOM IS SO CLOSE YET OH SO FAR.
 I WANT TO BE FREE WITH FAMILY AND FRIENDS INSTEAD OF DOING SCHOOL WITH NO EMOTION.
 Oh and I guess celebrate christmas and new years with extra family.
+# January 6, 2026
+Prompt: describing how you used technology over the break.
+I used technolgy to communicate with friends and family throughout the break, both on holidays and for fun.
+But while on break, technolgy was used around me, from cars, gps, slideshow presentations, and general fun.
+Other than those uses, i just enjoyed life with family in Georgia, it felt calmer with more family around.